WheatonCS/aGoodMystery/README.md

 K-means, Hierarchical-agglomerative, and Bootstrap Consensus Trees were applied.

 #### step_3_Classification
-We describe our use of Stylo in R (Eder *et al.*, 2016) for Delta, Support-Vector Machine (SVM), and nearest shrunken centroid (NSC) models.
+We describe our use of Stylo in R (Eder *et al.*, 2016) for Delta, Support-Vector Machine (SVM), and Nearest Shrunken Centroid (NSC) models.

 ### References [here](References.md)